Skip to main content

 Editing Verbal Narratives

-This resource works on the ability to make good choices when telling a story: what information is needed, what information is irrelevant to the story, what information might my listener find interesting.
+This resource works on the ability to make good choices when telling a story: what information is needed, what information is irrelevant to the story, and what information might my listener find interesting.

 Social Skills: Editing Verbal Narratives

-So many of my students on the autism spectrum have trouble editing themselves when they're telling me about a vacation they went on or their favorite video game, as examples, often providing too many details because they're not keeping their listener in mind.
+So many of my students on the autism spectrum have trouble editing themselves when they're telling me about a vacation they went on or their favorite video game, as examples - often providing too many details because they're not keeping their listener in mind.

 I have found that these printable worksheets work directly and effectively on this issue.
 Students are provided with a written example of a verbal narrative, and must delete details in order to best serve a given listener and context.
 We then discuss all the choices made, such as how one portion could be interesting to a listener and therefore kept in while another portion is redundant or too detailed and should be omitted.
 Also included is a reproducible form with a blank narrative portion.